chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 File deserializer
 ------------------------

-A deserializer is a function that takes a read-only :class:`io.BytesIO` stream as input and returns a deserialized object.
-Custom deserializers can be registered using the decorator :meth:`~heptools.config.FileLoader.register` of :data:`ConfigParser.io <heptools.config.ConfigParser.io>`.
+A deserializer is a function that takes a read-only :class:`~io.BytesIO` stream as input and returns a deserialized object.
+Deserializers can be registered using the decorator :meth:`~heptools.config.FileLoader.register` of :data:`ConfigParser.io <heptools.config.ConfigParser.io>`.

 .. admonition:: example
   :class: guide-config-example, dropdown

-  The following example defines a custom deserializer to load comma-separated CSV files.
+  The following example implements a deserializer to load ``CSV`` files.

   .. code-block:: python